anneyoung27/rest_assured_framwork/README.md

   - JSON utility uses the Jackson library to read JSON data from a file and return it as a Map.
   - Random Data utiliy uses the Data Faker library to generate fake data (random)
   - Rest utils to perform CRUD operation and perform request and response report.
-  - Any string manipulation code
+  - Any string manipulation code and logging
 #### Reporting
 This framework supports integration with reporting tools like ExtentReports to generate test reports.